Monitoring agent performance is fundamental for keeping your call center running at optimal levels.

 2022 Metric Benchmarks

-Now that you’ve learned about the most prominent call center metrics and how to measure them, you must familiarize yourself with the latest metric benchmarks that you can weigh your measured metrics against.
+Now that you’ve learned about the most prominent call center metrics and how to measure them, you must familiarize yourself with the latest metric benchmarks and data analytics trends for lead generation and sales that you can weigh your measured metrics against.

 Here’s a table that you can use as a guide: